raigons/messages_parser/README.md

 # MessagesParser
 Parses exported messages from whatsapp in order to extract informations over conversations.
-It is still very 'dumb' and got little functionalities.
+It is still very simple  and got little functionalities.

 ## Installation